-In the U.S., the abuse of, and addiction to, prescription opioids has reached a crisis.
-What could we do better to fight the opioid epidemic?
+In the U.S., the abuse of, and addiction to, prescription opioids has become epidemic.
+What could we do better to fight the opioid crisis?

 Mayor Bill Saffo went into action and put together a task force that settled on a plan this past spring.